genshinsim/gcsimdocs/docs/next/config.md

 ## gcsl

 gcsim language or gcsl is the script that the simulator will run.
-This script tells the simulator what actions to executed.
+This script tells the simulator what actions to execute.
 The scripting language includes some basic functionalities such as variables, conditionals, and loops.

 ### Character actions

-### Primative types and operators
+### Primitive types and operators

-The only primative type is numbers.
+The only primitive types are numbers.
 For purpose of boolean type conditionals, 0 is considered false and anything other than 0 is true.

 The following are valid operators: